Donaldclk/-Quotes/README.md

 ```

-## Usage:large_blue_circle:
+## 😊Usage
 ```
-- Feel free to copy and paste anything that is useful to you, but only for lawful and respectful uses.
+🔎 Feel free to copy and paste anything that is useful to you, but only for lawful and respectful uses.

-- If it has been emphasized that I am the owner/creator of the source, then please obtain my permission before using it.
+🔎 If it has been emphasized that I am the owner/creator of the source, then please obtain my permission before using it.
 ```

-## Intellectual property
+## 📚Intellectual property
 ```
-:bangbang: Please be aware of the copyright and plagiarism activity that might cause issues.⚠️
+❗️Please be aware of the copyright and plagiarism activity that might cause issues.
 ```

-## License
+## 🎫License
+The entire repository is licensed with MIT.
 [MIT](https://choosealicense.com/licenses/mit/)